-Here are the Top 15 Natural Remedies to reduce inflammation and help your body heal:
+Here are the Top 15 Remedies to reduce inflammation naturally and help your body heal:

 - Wild fatty fish or quality supplement – Wild fatty fish are great sources of Omega-3s!
 Because of the way most of the Western world tends to consume way too much Omega-6s and saturated fats, including Omega-3s into your diet will help balance prostaglandin formation allowing the body to remain in balance and not become inflamed.